Dogs of the World

-We didn’t have the likes of the Cockapoo, Labradoodle, or Leonberger in the 1930s and 40s (the Leonberger dates back to the 1830s, the first one coming to these shores at the end of WWII).
-We had to make our own.
-Our own trading cards, not dogs.
+You won’t find the likes of the Cockapoo, Labradoodle, or Leonberger in the 1930s and 40s (to be fair, the Leonberger dates back to the 1830s, the first one coming to these shores at the end of WWII).
+Consequently, we had to make our own.
+Our own cigarette cards that is, not dogs.

 Classic Dog Cigarette Cards

 The dog ‘trading’ cards we like best were indeed cigarette cards, some tea companies cottoned on to the idea and made their own versions of the cards, but in the main it was cigarettes, there’s no hiding from this.

 Apparently the cards were used to stiffen the pack, but quickly became collectibles no-doubt encouraging the purchase of more fags.
 Let’s just focus on the dogs shall we?
 Always a good idea.
 Here are three of Arthur Wardle’s that we’ve recreated, always crediting Arthur Wardle himself of course and using them on the basis they were free and in the public domain, as ours are.

 Dogs and Friends

 This (below) is a non-Arthur Wardle range we found and features lovely black & white photos from circa 1936.
 Everything we made we call ‘Dogs of the World‘.
 On the reverse, in the limited space, we write what can discover about each new breed we encounter.
 Here are those Dogs and Friends…